God’s Second Great Gift at Christmas…

 Can you tell what God’s second gift is from the Christmas story?

-We have heard the term “Glory of God” many times, but do we understand what it means?
+We have heard the term “Glory of God” many times perhaps without fully understanding its significance.

 God said to Moses, Yes you may see my glory, but not the fullness of it lest you die.
-So God hid Moses in a cleft of the rock and held his hand over his face as he passed by and then removed his hand so Moses was only able to see God from behind as he passed by.
+So God hid Moses in a cleft of the rock and held hand over Moses’ face as he passed by and then removed his hand, so Moses was only able to see God from behind as he passed by.

-The word glory means brightness; it is an effulgent brightness.
-The sun is an effulgent brightness.
-It means an intense brightness.
+The word glory means brightness.
+It is an effulgent brightness and means an intense brightness as the sun.

-God’s glory is always where he is; it is the entirety of who he is; it embraces all his attributes that sets him apart from anything or anyone else.
+God’s glory is always where he is.
+It is the entirety of who he is, and it embraces all his attributes, which sets him apart from anything or anyone else.

 Why is God’s second gift of Christmas so important?

-In chapter 8 of Ezekiel, the angel of the Lord revealed the abominations of Israel and in chapter 9 he outlined the destruction of Israel because of their rebellion against God and in chapter 10 and 11, we see the final blow as God withdraws his glory.
-Ezekiel was seeing a flashback in time because at this point Jerusalem ,as well as Solomon’s temple, had already been destroyed but in his vision he saw why and also saw the departure of God’s glory.
+In chapter 8 of Ezekiel, the angel of the Lord revealed the abominations of Israel, and in chapter 9 he outlined the destruction of Israel because of their rebellion against God, and in chapter 10 and 11, we see the final blow as God withdraws his glory.
+Ezekiel was seeing a flashback in time because at this point Jerusalem and Solomon’s temple, had already been destroyed, but in his vision, he saw why and also saw the departure of God’s glory.

-He, in his vision, is standing before the mercy seat in the Holy of Hollies, and he watches as God’s glory is lifted up above the cherubim’s and then as God’s glory is above the threshold of Solomon’s temple and then over the Eastern gate of the outer court of the temple and then finally over the mountain to the east of Jerusalem; this is where the Mt of Olives is located.
+Ezekiel, in his vision, is taken before the mercy seat in the Holy of Hollies of Solomon’s Temple.
+He watches as God’s glory is lifted up above the cherubim’s, then as God’s glory is above the threshold, then over the Eastern gate of the outer court, and then finally over the Mount of Olives, to the east of Jerusalem, before it ascends into heaven.

-The Glory of God has departed from Israel, and for over 500 years there is no mention of his Glory being present again in the form of any scriptural communication with Israel.
+The Glory of God had departed from Israel, and for over 500 years, there is no mention of his Glory being present again in the form of any scriptural communication with Israel.
 This is referred to as the inter-testament period.
 The books of Apocrypha were written during this time but are not accepted as inspired by the early church or the evangelical church today.

-Now in Luke’s gospel, on this dark Judean night, the sky was suddenly lit up like the mid day sun and the shepherds were afraid, no wonder.
+Now in Luke’s gospel, on this dark Judean night, the sky was suddenly lit up, as the midday sun.
+The shepherds were afraid and no wonder.
 It was like nothing they had seen before.
 It was the blinding brightness of the Glory of God returning to Israel that would be manifested through his son Jesus and finally after the ascension of the Lord, indwell the 120 believers in the upper room in Acts chapter 2.

-It is interesting to note, it was the angel of the Lord that made the announcement that the savior was born.
+It is interesting to note that it was the angel of the Lord that made the announcement that the savior was born.
 The angel of the Lord in the Old Testament often referred to the Lord Jesus.
 These appearances of our Lord in the Old Testament are referred to as Theophianies.
-Was it Jesus who made the announcement of his own birth?
+Was it Jesus, who made the announcement of his own birth,?

 Isaiah had stated in Isaiah 40:5, some 700 years earlier that one day God’s Glory would be revealed, listen to what he says, “And the glory of the LORD will be revealed, and all people will see it together.
 For the mouth of the LORD has spoken.”
-The Christmas story of Luke chapter 2 is the record of the fulfillment of Isaiah’s prophesy concerning that revelation.
-In this same passage he also foretells the coming of the Lord on earth as well as John The Baptist.
+The Christmas story of Luke chapter 2 is the record of the fulfillment of Isaiah’s prophesies concerning that revelation.
+In this same passage, he also foretells the coming of the Lord on earth as well as John the Baptist.

 How would this revelation of God’s glory manifest itself?

-For more than 30 years the world beheld the glory of God through his son, Jesus the Lord, and then something unique to all history occurred; it had never happened before.
-It took place on the day of Pentecost as the 120 disciples of Jesus gathered in the upper room to worship, in Acts 2:1-4.
+For more than 30 years, the world beheld the glory of God through his son, Jesus, and then something unique to all history occurred; it had never happened before.
+It took place on the Day of Pentecost as the 120 disciples of Jesus gathered in the upper room to worship, in Acts 2:1-4.

 1And when the day of Pentecost was fully come, they were all with one accord in one place.